“Robert Seydel: The Eye in Matter”

-SMITH COLLEGE NEILSON LIBRARY Northampton, Massachusetts, September 2 – December 15, 2014
+Previously at: SMITH COLLEGE NEILSON LIBRARY Northampton, Massachusetts, September 2 – December 15, 2014

 The art of Robert Seydel (1960-2011) is a rare hybrid species of the visual and literary that dissolves boundaries between the lyrical and the narrative and the acts of reading and looking.
 In a body of work marked by an unrelenting sense of play, Seydel collapses the historical past with the notated, emotional present and mingles actual personages with fictional characters.
 Much of his work is made under the auspices of various personas in place of the singular first person perspective.
 His is a multiplicitious “I”—the self fractured and expanded into many, the lines between them quivering and permeable.

 Beginning in 2000, Seydel created a series of works using the alter ego Ruth Greisman who was inspired by his aunt of the same name.
 “Robert Seydel: The Eye in Matter” features a definitive selection from this fictional archive.
 Along with a selection of Ruth’s “journal pages” (now collected in A Picture Is Always a Book: Further Writings from Book of Ruth) and almost one hundred collages (many previously unpublished and unexhibited with some previously appearing in Book of Ruth), this exhibition features Seydel’s notebooks (Knot-books), open to pages that reveal glimpses of the process of making this visionary body of work.